walkercraig/walkercraig/_posts/2026/2026-03-03-the-author-is-dead-long-live-the-author.md

 ---

-## What I'm For
+## So Now What?

 I've spent most of this letter explaining a problem.
 Let me try to say something about what I think the answer looks like, or at least what I intend to do about it in my own small corner.

 I'm not going to pretend this is entirely original.
 It's an argument, like most arguments, built from pieces of what I've read and thought and experienced.
 Ennius reached for the candle metaphor before Cicero did, and Cicero reached for it before Jefferson did, and I'm reaching for it now.
 That's how ideas work.
 But I'll sign it and that's the point.

-Here's what I believe.

-I believe copying is no longer the exception.
-It is the baseline condition of writing.
+Ideas spread by being shared.
+Passed from mind to mind.
+They always have.
 Jefferson saw this as the natural condition of ideas in 1813.
 Franklin practiced it with his inventions.
 The Gutenberg Era built an elaborate scaffolding of limited monopolies around the physical vessels that carried ideas, and that scaffolding served its purpose for five centuries.
 Now it's done.

-With artificial intelligence, language can be produced at industrial scale without belief, without intention, and without a human agent who can be questioned, corrected, or held to account.
+With artificial intelligence, language can now be produced at industrial scale without belief, without intention, and without a human agent who can be questioned, corrected, or held to account.
 This is not just a faster version of what came before.
 It is Baudrillard's precession of simulacra made operational: the model precedes the territory, the simulation precedes the real, and text circulates with the authority of authorship while having none of its substance.

-I believe, under these conditions, the central problem of publishing is no longer distribution.
+Under these conditions, the central problem of publishing is no longer distribution.
 It is credibility.

 A reader cannot evaluate a claim in the abstract.
 A claim is always made by someone, from somewhere, for reasons that may be honest or corrupt, careful or careless.
-When that "someone" disappears, the reader is not liberated.
+When that “someone” disappears, the reader is not liberated.
 The reader is disarmed.
 Attribution is not a legal strategy.
 It is an epistemological principle.

 I don't romanticize authorship.
 I don't resurrect the solitary genius.
 I don't pretend that meaning belongs to the writer.
 Barthes and Foucault were right that the Author-God needed dethroning.
 But the Greeks were also right that the individual voice, the named playwright competing in the arena and taking responsibility for the work, does essential cultural and epistemic work that no collective, no anonymous tradition, and certainly no statistical model can replace.